Social Media Marketing Tips: 4 Examples That Work

 Take this clip of two friends, both insisting on paying the bill:

-It's an unremarkable, everyday situation -- with an unexpected twist.
+It's an unremarkable, everyday situation that most of us can relate to in some manner -- up until the unexpected twist.

 Visual Satisfaction: The Power of Watchable Content